 When the information is collected, our in-house specialists manually map several samples, that are later used for machine learning model.

 NLTK helps our specialists understand what stands behind words.
 It (with some minor improvements) catches the main points of a review and determines if it is positive or negative.

 Quite often, our data scientists manually perform group checks of processed data or train additional machine learning model, that analyses the processed data in search of anomalies and collisions.

 After the data is processed, it is time to cleanse the results and built a structured or semi-structured data source.
 We often use MongoDB for it.
 The type of outcome data may differ from project to project, as some data types cannot be easily converted to structured format (images, video, audio) and it is cheaper to translate it to semi-structured data that can be analyzed with ease too.

 4. Data export

 Once the information has some structure and is represented as a database, you can index it to get some insights.
 Again, there is even free software for this, so the task is preferably executable.

 But sometimes our clients want us to build custom interfaces to interact with collected data, and we create custom GUI (Graphical User Interfaces), dashboarding software, and even search engines that operate with MongoDB directly.

 This was a brief theoretical review of how unstructured data analysis is performed.
-As a practical part, we suggest that you check our case study below.
+As a practical part, we suggest that you check our case study below on how we processing unstructured data with machine learning.
 It describes our platform based on Artificial Intelligence that allows extracting data from images, scanned documents, complicated technical schemes, as well as convert it to JSON for easy post-processing.

 Case Study: Cloud System for Document Digitization